 Meet the Twins

 Twin brothers Christian and Ryan Mazzie have been through the thick and thin of brotherhood, exemplifying the dedication of family.
-When sickness struck their family, medical bills quickly multiplied and their father was forced to take time away from the family business, thus affecting their livelihood.
+When sickness struck their family, medical bills quickly multiplied and their father was forced to take time away from the family business, thus affecting their livelihood and ability to afford college.

 "Your generosity and empathy for Villanovans is truly inspiring," says Ryan Mazzie.
 "Not only does it embody the University’s core values of veritas, unitas, and caritas, but it radiates the love and passion you have for giving to others."